LHR - BOS

 The average price of all round-trip flights from London Heathrow Airport to Boston clicked on KAYAK for each day over the last 12 months.

 When flying from London Heathrow Airport to Boston, you should consider leaving on a Wednesday and avoid Sundays if you are looking for the best rates.
-For your return to London Heathrow Airport, you’ll find the best rates on Tuesdays and the most expensive ones on Saturdays.
+For your return to London Heathrow Airport, you’ll find the best rates on Mondays and the most expensive ones on Saturdays.

 What is the cheapest month to fly from London Heathrow Airport to Boston?